valentjn/vscode-ltex/pages/docs/advanced-usage.md

 A leading tilde (`~`) in the path is resolved with the home directory of the user.
 Relative paths are resolved relative to the `.vscode` directory in which you specify the external file, except for user settings, in which the path is resolved to the global storage path of the LTeX extension (this path is printed when using the [`LTeX: Show Status Information`](commands.html#ltex-show-status-information) command).
 If in doubt, use absolute paths instead.

 The other option is using one of LTeX's implicit defaults for external files.
-The following files are automatically read, if existing:
+The following files are automatically read (if existing).
+By default, all quick fixes such as `Add to dictionary` write into these files when being executed.

 - `LTEX_GLOBAL_STORAGE_PATH/ltex.SETTING.LANGUAGE.txt`, where `LTEX_GLOBAL_STORAGE_PATH` is the global storage path of the LTeX extension
 - `WORKSPACE/.vscode/ltex.SETTING.LANGUAGE.txt`, where `WORKSPACE` is the root directory of the opened workspace, if any
 - `WORKSPACE_FOLDER/.vscode/ltex.SETTING.LANGUAGE.txt`, where `WORKSPACE_FOLDER` is the directory of the opened workspace folder, if any

 `SETTING` is the name of the setting, and `LANGUAGE` is the language code (like in [`ltex.language`](settings.html#ltexlanguage)), for example `ltex.dictionary.en-US.txt`.
 You can use the [`LTeX: Show Status Information`](commands.html#ltex-show-status-information) command to see the paths of these three directories.
-See also the question [“Where does LTeX save its settings (e.g., dictionary, false positives)?”](faq.html#where-does-ltex-save-its-settings-eg-dictionary-false-positives) in the FAQ.
+For examples, see [“Where does LTeX save its settings (e.g., dictionary, false positives)?”](faq.html#where-does-ltex-save-its-settings-eg-dictionary-false-positives) in the FAQ.

-Since LTeX 8.0.0, it's possible to have the quick fixes (e.g., `Add to dictionary`) directly write to external setting files.
-For this, the [`ltex.configurationTarget`](settings.html#ltexconfigurationtarget) setting needs to have a value that ends with `ExternalFile`.
-Note that LTeX 8.0.0 changed the default value of this setting to `workspaceFolderExternalFile` for all quick fixes, so this feature is enabled by default.

-When executing a quick fix and the configuration target ends with `ExternalFile`, LTeX will do the following: First, retrieve the list of the setting corresponding to the quick fix and to the language of the text in which the quick fix was executed.
+When executing a quick fix such as `Add to dictionary`, LTeX will do the following if the value of [`ltex.configurationTarget`](settings.html#ltexconfigurationtarget) ends with `ExternalFile` (which it does by default): First, retrieve the list of the setting corresponding to the quick fix and to the language of the text in which the quick fix was executed.
 Then, pick the first entry that explicitly specifies an external file (i.e., the first entry starting with `:`).
 If there is no such entry, the implicit default path (see above) is used.
 The resulting external file is then appended with the entry to be added by the quick fix.
 If the file doesn't exist, it will be created, along with all necessary parent directories, if any are missing.

 The scope in which this procedure is applied is determined by the [`ltex.configurationTarget`](settings.html#ltexconfigurationtarget) setting, and by the relevant workspaces or workspace folders.